 On June 19, 2014, the Receiver caused Crocus to commence proceedings against Leon Norman Ledohowski ("Leo"), LRC Holding Corporation Inc., and Canad Corporation Ltd. ("Canad") as Respondents in a Court of Queen's Bench filing.
 In its Notice of Application, Crocus sought various forms of relief including declarations that Leo had exercised his powers as a director of Canad, and that Canad had conducted its business and affairs in a manner that was oppressive of, or unfairly prejudicial to, or which unfairly disregarded, the interests of Crocus as a shareholder of Canad.
 The Notice of Application also sought an Order that Canad be liquidated and dissolved and that the proceeds from such liquidation be distributed to the shareholders of Canad.
 The Notice of Application was supported by an Affidavit sworn by the undersigned, in his capacity as Senior Vice-President of the Receiver.
-The Notice of Application is presently scheduled for hearing by the presiding Motions Court Judge on Wednesday, September 3, 2014.
 No affidavit evidence has yet been filed on behalf of the Respondents.